webciter/setBackgroundCanvas/README.md

 This functions allows you to apply an image behind all element children.
 By using this function you will have far more control over your image.
 The main reason for this was to allow opacity over an still background image without effecting nested elements.
-Now each nested element can have its own opacity use setAlpha project for this
+Now each nested element can have its own alpha use setAlpha project for this.
+Use the opacity rule for this canvas.

 <pre>
         /* create the image */